 - a.
 The facility shall comply with applicable State and local standards and requirements and Federal, State, and local licensing requirements for any program's incidental to the emergency shelter. - b.
 Physical characteristics including onsite waiting and intake area, security and lighting. - (1) The facility shall comply with applicable State and local uniform Housing and Building Code requirements and shall include a designated indoor onsite waiting and client intake area. - (2) The facility shall have on-site security during all hours when the shelter is open. - (3) Facilities shall provide exterior lighting on pedestrian pathways and parking lot areas on the property.
 Lighting shall be directed away from residential areas and public streets. - (4) Facilities shall provide secure areas for personal property. - c.
 Maximum number of beds or persons.
 Density for emergency shelters will be based on the residential density requirements of the C-4 (Central Trading) District which is one dwelling unit for each two thousand four hundred (2,175) square feet of lot area.
 When not developed in an individual dwelling unit format, emergency shelters shall not be subject to the underlying zone's maximum unit density standard, but the number of beds shall be limited to three times the maximum number of dwelling units which would otherwise be allowed, (three times one unit per 2,400 square feet of lot area) but shall not exceed 60 beds per shelter. - d.
 Length of Stay.
 The maximum term of stay at an emergency shelter is 180 days within a consecutive 12-month period. - e.
 Sufficient parking.
 The emergency shelter shall provide on-site parking at a rate of one space for each facility staff member, plus one space for each 10 beds/occupants allowed at the maximum capacity. - f.
 Management.
-Emergency shelter management plans shall be prepared and submitted to the Fresno County Director of Public Works and Planning or an authorized designee. - (1) A written management plan is required for all emergency shelters.
+Emergency shelter management plans shall be prepared and submitted to the required and shall be approved by the Fresno County Director of Public Works and Planning or an authorized designee. - (1) A written management plan is required for all emergency shelters to address management experience, good neighbor issues including neighborhood outreach, transportation, client supervision, client services, and food services.

-- (2) The plan shall include provisions for on-site security including lighting, security cameras, knowledge/listing of available emergency service providers (Sheriff's Office, local fire department, and ambulance operators) and other measures as proposed by the operator to provide for adequate health and safety of both clients and management. - (3) The plan shall be submitted to the Director of Public Works and Planning or the Director's authorized designee before commencement of operations. - (4) The plan shall include a floor plan that demonstrates compliance with the physical standards of this Section. - (5) The operator of each emergency shelter shall submit an updated management plan to the Director of Public Works and Planning or the Director's authorized designee when it has been determined that operational modifications have occurred which warrant review. - (6) The Board of Supervisors may establish a fee by resolution to cover the administrative cost of review of the required management plan in compliance with the Master Schedule of Fees. - g.
+- (2) The plan shall include provisions for on-site security including lighting, security cameras, knowledge/listing of available emergency service providers (Sheriff's Office, local fire department, and ambulance operators) and other measures as proposed by the operator to provide for adequate health and safety of both clients and management. - (3) The plan shall be submitted to and subject to the approval by the Director of Public Works and Planning or the Director's authorized designee before commencement of operations operation of the emergency shelter can begin. - (4) The plan shall include a floor plan that demonstrates compliance with the physical standards of this Section. - (5) The operator of each emergency shelter shall submit an updated management plan to the Director of Public Works and Planning or the Director's authorized designee when it has been determined that operational modifications have occurred which warrant review. - (6) The Board of Supervisors may establish a fee by resolution to cover the administrative cost of review of the required management plan in compliance with the Master Schedule of Fees. - g.
 Proximity.
 Not more than one emergency shelter is permitted within a 300-foot radius from another emergency shelter.